2023 Best Value Trade School Schools in North Carolina

 As a testament to the quality of education it offers, McDowell Technical Community College also is in the top 20% of our Best Trade Schools in North Carolina ranking.

-Out-of-state tuition fees for undergraduate students at Pitt Community College are $6,548 per year.
+The average tuition and fees for an out-of-state undergraduate students at Craven Community College are $6,630 a year.

 Out-of-state tuition fees for undergraduate students at South Piedmont Community College are $6,623 per year.